cloudfoundry/app-autoscaler/style-guide/README.md

 utoscaler uses Pre-commit for keeping our code base clean.
 Upon a git commit, it checks .go and .java files for formatting.
 We recommend to use our guidelines.
 These style only applies to .go and java files.

+- Java Formatter : Google Styles are used
+- Go Formatter:  Standard Go fomatter (go fmt) is used

 ### Install Pre-Commit

 Install https://pre-commit.com/ on your developer machine/laptop